ACT Testing Updates

 How to Reschedule an Existing ACT Registration

 If future tests are cancelled, ACT will send an email to all students registered for ACT tests informing them of their testing status and provide instructions for how to reschedule.
 Just follow the instructions in the email to reschedule your test date and/or location.
-You should in most cases be able to reschedule your registration through your student web account.
-If you are unable to reschedule your registration, contact ACT Customer Care.
+For updates about test center closures, visit the ACT’s cancelled and rescheduled test centers page.

-Test Date Change fees will be waived if you must reschedule your test registration.
-If you are unable to reschedule your test, you should contact ACT Customer Care directly for available options.
+Test Date Change fees will be waived if you have to reschedule your test registration.
+If you are unable to reschedule your test, you should contact ACT Customer Support for available options.

 New ACT Testing and Scoring Options

 All ACT test centers and sites will be following CDC-recommended guidelines for social distancing.
-Gloves and masks are recommended on test day but will not be provided at the test site.
+Masks will be required on test day but will not be provided at the test site.
 If you wear a mask, ACT staff will ask you to remove it to confirm your identity.
 Masks and other personal protective equipment, such as gloves and hand sanitizer, will be subject to inspection.
 Students will be asked a series of health and wellness screening questions during check-in and will not be admitted if they affirm any of the questions.
-Students who are not admitted or who do not feel well on test day (and encouraged to stay home) will be able to change their test date with no fee.
+Students who are not admitted or who do not feel well on test day will be able to change their test date with no fee.

 Tips for Registering for the ACT

 It’s important to register for the ACT as soon as possible so you have a reserved spot.
-If the test is cancelled, you will have access to the latest information from the ACT and can reschedule your test more quickly.
+If the test is cancelled, you will have access to the latest information from the ACT and might be able to reschedule your test more quickly.
 Here are some tips for registering for the ACT.

 - Register online.
-Registering online at actstudent.org is the fastest and easiest way to register.
+Registering online at the ACT website is the fastest and easiest way to register.
 From your online account, you can print your admission ticket, make changes to your registration, and view your scores as soon as they are available.

 - Find out if you need to take the Writing Test.
 Some colleges require scores from the optional Writing Test.
 You can register for this test along with the ACT.
 It is offered on the same dates as the ACT test.

 - Pay your fees or apply for a fee waiver.
 The registration fee for the ACT is $55 without writing and $70 with writing.
 The fee includes reports for you, your high school, and up to four colleges.
 There is a fee of $13 for each report sent to additional colleges.
-For a complete list of fees, as well as more information about registration, fee waivers, and the test itself, visit the ACT website.
+Visit the ACT website for a complete list of fees, as well as more information about registration, fee waivers, and the test itself.